The Ultimate Guide to Using Placeholder Logos in UI/UX Design

 What is a Logo Placeholder?

-A logo placeholder is a generic, professionally designed symbol that occupies the visual space of a brand mark without carrying any specific meaning.
-It tells the viewer, "A logo goes here," without inviting critique on its design.
+A logo placeholder is a generic symbol that occupies the visual space of a brand mark without carrying specific meaning.
+It indicates that a logo will be placed there, without inviting critique on the mark itself.

-How to Integrate Dummy Logos into Your Workflow
+Integrating Dummy Logos into the Workflow

 1. Wireframing Phase